Office: B23 #105

 Areas of interest

-Agile, lean, and other software engineering development approaches, measurable process improvement, project management, requirements, architecture, quality, business processes, and empirical studies.
+Agile, lean, and other software engineering development approaches, measurable process improvement, project/program management, requirements, interaction design, quality, business processes, and empirical studies.